 Introduction to Film

-This course was designed by Professor Ryan Friedman as an introduction to Film Studies.
+This course was designed by Doctor Ryan Friedman as an introduction to Film Studies.
 I acted as a recitation leader, meeting for discussion and close analysis with the smaller groups of students as a way of complimenting their twice-weekly lectures.
 The syllabus below is Professor Friedman's.

 This course familiarizes students with the basic building blocks of film, the forms that movies use to tell stories, move viewers emotionally, communicate complex ideas, and dramatize social conflicts.
 It also introduces students to significant developments in film history and ways of approaching film interpretation.
 Our primary goal in Introduction to Film is to become skilled at thinking, talking, and writing critically about movies and, in the process, to deepen our appreciation and understanding of the film medium.

 -Weekly viewing/reading quizzes, combined scores of best 12 = 20% of final grade.